Pressure Reference Page

 Atmospheric Pressure

 The local pressure caused by the column of air above a given location.
-Since air is compressible, the pressure calculation does not use a simple formula.

 Absolute Pressure